 To logon to the SDS, you will be required to use an NX-based remote desktop (no other access is allowed).
 The Nomachine NX client is free to use.

-- The web interface to launch NX can be used for quick access (requires Java).
+- The web interface to launch NX can be used for quick access (requires Java, will not work for OSX 10.8+).

 You may encounter some restrictions with graphical applications (SAS is a notorious culprit), or you may wish to leverage a larger screen.
 You will then want to install the full NX client:

-- If you do not already have NX installed, follow download and installation instructions at http://www.nomachine.com/documents/client/install.php.
-You should choose the NX client for the “platform” of your desktop computer (i.e., if you are using a Windows computer to access the SDS, you should download the Windows client).
+- If you do not already have NX installed, follow download and installation instructions for Version 3 at http://www.nomachine.com/download-3.
+You should choose the NX client for the "platform" of your desktop computer (i.e., if you are using a Windows computer to access the SDS, you should download the Windows client).

-- If using Mac OS X 10.7 or higher, you need to follow these alternate instructions.
+- If using Mac OS X 10.7 or higher, and possibly Windows 8 and higher, you need to follow installation instructions for Version 4.

 - Once you have NX installed, you need to configure a "session".
 We have prepared a pre-configured NX session config file, downloadable from here.
 You should unzip it.
 The file contained within, called 'SDS.nxs', should be put into the NX config location